This chapter provides an overview of the mid to late Pleistocene relative sea level record at Bermuda.

 Vertical movement of a land mass, or “vertical land motion”, causes changes in “relative” sea level.
 This is the level of the sea as measured against a datum on the land.
 During the Pleistocene, the cause of such changes at Bermuda were attributable, at least in part, to the loading and unloading of the North American continent by massive ice sheets which grew up to 3 km (2 miles) thick.
 Such changes in relative sea level in response to land movement are termed “isostatic”.
 The effect on Bermuda is explained in more detail below.

-During glacial periods the great weight of glacial ice on the continental crust in the northern hemisphere caused it to downwarp and by so doing it squeezed the underlying viscous mantle material laterally outward creating a “forebulge”.
-Upon melting of the ice sheets, during inter-glacial periods, the continental crust rose up, or rebounded, as it was relieved of the weight of ice.
-Regions that had previously been covered with glaciers, therefore, experienced a fall in relative sea level.
-It follows that at persent – at the end of a period of deglacatiation – in places such as Canada, Scandinavia and Scotland, relative sea level is falling.
-At most other localities around the world sea level is rising.
-These are the differences between regions where land movement, or isostacy, is dominant and regions where sea level movement, or eustacy, is dominant.
+During glacial periods the great weight of glacial ice accumulating on the continental crust in the northern hemisphere caused it to downwarp and, relative sea level rose.
+Conversely, during inter-glacial periods, the continental crust rose, or rebounded, as it was relieved of the weight of ice, and relative sea level fell.
+Differences in the scale and timing of relative sea level movement are observed between northerly regions, where land movement, or isostacy, has been a significant factor, and those further south where sea level movement, or eustacy, has been dominant.

 There are other less direct isostatic influences on relative sea level imposed by the Pleistocene climatic cycles.
-Bermuda, for example, while not having been subjected directly to ice loading is close enough to North America to have been affected by the weight of large ice-sheets which episodically accumulated there.
-During glacial periods, viscoelastic mantle material was squeezed towards Bermuda from beneath North American crust, creating a “forebulge”.
-Bermuda was uplifted.
-During inter-glacial periods (Figure 8e). the process was reversed and the forebulge dissipated.
-Bermuda subsided.
+Bermuda, for example, while not having been subjected directly to ice loading, is close enough to North America to have been affected by the weight of large ice-sheets which episodically accumulated there.
+During glacial periods, viscoelastic mantle material was squeezed towards Bermuda from beneath North American crust, creating a “forebulge”, and Bermuda was uplifted.
+During interglacial periods (Figure 8e). the process was reversed and the forebulge dissipated, and Bermuda subsided.
 This is the theory.
-If correct, the cycle of uplift and subsidence of the Bermuda seamount would have caused sea level fluctuations to be exaggerated.
-Indeed, higher peaks in relative sea level have been recorded at Bermuda, during the Pleistocene epoch, compared to many other locations around the world (Figure 8d).
+If correct, the cycle of uplift and subsidence of the Bermuda seamount would have caused sea level fluctuations to be exaggerated e.g. higher interglacial sea level maxima.
+In fact, higher peaks in relative sea level have been recorded at Bermuda, during the Pleistocene epoch, compared to many other locations around the world (Figure 8d).

-The glacio-isostatic effect at Bermuda was on a scale of a few metres, compared to the eustatic effect which was on a scale of over one hundred metres.
+The glacio-isostatic effect at Bermuda has been on a scale of a few metres, compared to the eustatic effect which was on a scale of over one hundred metres.
 Nevertheless, the isostatic effect at Bermuda, which was largely unrecognised or dismissed in 20th Century research, is now thought to have been significant.
-Glacio-isostatic adjustment (“GIA”) is considered (DU1, WA1) to have contributed to a relative sea level history at Bermuda which is unique (Figure 8c).
+Glacio-isostatic adjustment (“GIA”) is considered (DU1, WA1) to have contributed to a relative sea level history at Bermuda which is unique.
+Further discusion of this subject can be found here.